Hybrid IT Solutions

 The cloud is fundamentally changing the IT landscape.
 On-demand resources, virtually infinite scalability and capital avoidance are strong drivers that are causing a mass migration of workloads out of the enterprise data center.
 However, there are good reasons to maintain direct control of some IT infrastructure, thus spawning a hybrid IT architecture that leverages the benefits of each environment.
 Still, devising a hybrid IT solution has its own challenges.

-- Security and regulatory compliance – These are possibly the biggest challenges facing adoption of hybrid IT.
+Security & Regulatory Compliance – These are possibly the biggest challenges facing adoption of hybrid IT.
 Organizations have honed the policies, processes and procedures for protecting the confidentiality, integrity and availability of data over many years.
 Moving to a cloud or hybrid environment requires new governance methods for the transfer of sensitive data.
 The more clouds the more security platforms need to be managed.